getredash/website/onpremise/README.md

 # Setup Redash on premise

-This knowledge-basedge base contains all the info you need to install Redash in your own environment/server.
+This knowledge-base contains all the info you need to install Redash in your own environment/server.

+Redash also has a hosted version - just connect your datasources and you're good to go.
+See plans and pricing [here](http://redash.io/pricing.html).

-The Redash user guide can be found [here](../help/)
+The Redash user guide can be found [here](../help/).